Azure/azure-sdk-for-net/sdk/arc-scvmm/Azure.ResourceManager.ArcScVmm/README.md

-# Microsoft Azure Arc ScVmm Management client library for .NET
+# Microsoft Azure Arc ScVmm management client library for .NET

 Microsoft Azure Arc ScVmm empowers System Center customers to connect their VMM environment to Azure and perform VM self-service operations from Azure portal.
 With Azure Arc-enabled SCVMM, you get a consistent management experience across Azure.